 From the login page, you can log in by either:

 - Entering your Asana account's email address.
 You'll be prompted for your password on the next page.

 If you currently log into your account via Google and want to switch to a logging in via password, you can request a password reset link.

 Logging in with SAML

-If your organization is on Asana Enterprise and has SAML enabled, a password is not required to log into your account.
+If your organization has SAML enabled, a password is not required to log into your account.
 Your account will be authenticated with just your email address.

 To log into your account with SAML enabled: